Here’s What to Expect from Season 3 of Dead to Me

 When is Dead to Me Season 3 coming out?

-Just like The Witcher Season 3, you’ll have to wait a little while longer … but not too long, thankfully!
+Just like The Witcher Season 3 and You Season 4, you’ll have to wait a little while longer … but not too long, thankfully!
 According to Netflix, the release date for Dead to Me Season 3 will be Thursday, Nov.
 17. (That’s just a little over a week after The Crown Season 5 premieres on Netflix, FYI.)
 As with the earlier seasons, all 10 episodes will drop at once, so you can binge away!
 And these episodes are easy to binge—each one runs between 26 and 34 minutes, so make sure to clear your calendar and settle in for a solid five hours of viewing.

 If you’re wondering what took so long, well, it’s complicated.
 For starters, the cast and creators didn’t announce that the show would be coming back until two months after Season 2 dropped.
 But then, the pandemic delayed production on Season 3 a few times, and Christina Applegate was diagnosed with multiple sclerosis.
 Production finally got underway in 2021, and filming wrapped in late April 2022.